tylertitsworth/5th-age-srd/Magic-Items/Consumables.md

 ### Ring of Burning Daylight

 When worn, this ring begins to shine like sunlight.
-The ring’s magic allows a wearer of its tier to accomplish more than normal in a short span of time; mundane tasks that would take weeks can fit into a single day, and journeys that would take days can fit into hours.
+The ring’s magic allows a wearer of its tier to accomplish more than normal in a short span of time; mundane tasks that would take weeks can fit into a single full recovery, and journeys that would take days can fit into hours.
 The ring’s magic ends when the journey is over, the tasks are done, or the sun sets.

 **Cost:** 60 gp; champion: 120 gp; epic: 240 gp.